rich-at-thinkful/ft-curric-gists/fundamentals/namespacing.md

 - Make a `findAndToggleChecked` method, which accepts an `id`, then uses `this.findById()` to fetch the item and toggle its `checked` attribute
 - Make a `findAndUpdateName` method, which accepts `id` and `newName` parameters.
 Use a try/catch to first validate the name and then use `findById()` to fetch the item and update its name.
 Inside catch, log out 'Cannot update name: {error.message}'
 - Make a `findAndDelete` method, which accepts an `id`, and then removes the item from `this.items`.
 (HINT: You can use array method `.filter()` or a combination of `.findIndex()` and `.splice()`.)
+- Add all of these new functions to the IIFE's return object.
+These are all public methods.
 - Test it!
   - Load up your app and open the console, then type:
   ```javascript